 There are several methods you can use to set up your internal package repository.
 One approach would be to use, a third-party tool such as ProGet from Inedo (see https://inedo.com/ for details on ProGet).

 A simple way to create a repository is to set up an SMB file share.
 Then you use the command Register-PSRepository to enable you to use the PowerShellGet commands to view this share as a PowerShell repository.
-You must register this repository for every host from which you access your repositiory.
+You must register this repository for every host from which you access your repository.
 After you create the share and register the repository, you can publish your modules to the new repository using the Publish-Module command.

 Once you set up a repository, you just need to ensure you use Register-PSRepository on any system that wishes to use this new repository, as you can see in this recipe.